 Developmental Neurobiology Program

-This program supports fundamental research on the mechanisms of nervous system development.
-Emphasis is on cortical and subcortical genes, proteins, cells and circuitry involved in cognition, emotion, social behavior and mental illness.
-This program is founded upon substantial evidence that subtle alterations in neural circuitry during critical periods in brain development underlie neuropsychiatric disorders that emerge later in life.
-However, a lack of clear pathophysiology and the probable involvement of multiple genetic and environmental influences make the study of psychiatric disorder etiology less tractable than that of other neurological (such as neurodegenerative) disorders.
+This Program supports research on the fundamental biological mechanisms of nervous system development.
+This program is founded upon substantial evidence that subtle alterations during sensitive periods in brain development underlie neuropsychiatric disorders that emerge later in life.
+However, a lack of clearly defined pathophysiology and the probable involvement of multiple genetic and environmental influences make the study of psychiatric disease course less tractable than that of other neurological (such as neurodegenerative) disorders.

-To address this issue, the program supports studies of fundamental mechanisms underlying the establishment of functional circuitry in the developing brain, including disruptions of these mechanisms that have phenotypes relevant to mental illness.
-This program encompasses studies (a) of prenatal, early postnatal and adolescent development, (b) at the molecular, cellular and systems levels, (c) involving in vitro preparations, model organisms or humans.
-Areas of interest include:
+To address this issue, the program supports studies of mechanisms underlying cell differentiation and the establishment and maturation of functional circuitry in the developing brain, including disruptions of these mechanisms by risk factors associated with mental illness.
+This program encompasses studies (a) of prenatal, early postnatal and juvenile development, (b) at the molecular, cellular and systems levels, (c) involving in vitro preparations or in vivo analysis in model organisms.

 Applications addressing research gaps identified by the Report of the National Advisory Mental Health Council’s Workgroup “Transformative Neurodevelopmental Research in Mental Illness” are particularly encouraged.
+Applications should adhere to published recommendations detailed in a notice in the NIH Guide (NOT-MH-14-004 ) and summarized in Enhancing the Reliability of NIMH-Supported Research through Rigorous Study Design and Reporting on the NIMH website.
 Applicants are also strongly encouraged to discuss their proposals with the institute contact listed below prior to the submission of their applications to ascertain that their proposed work is aligned with NIMH funding priorities.